Mega Millions jackpot soars to $1.35 billion -- 2nd largest in history -- after no winner claimed Tuesday's prize

 The Mega Millions' massive jackpot topped the billion-dollar mark after nearly three months with no winning ticket drawn.

-The last jackpot was won at $502 million on October 14, when two winning tickets from California and Florida claimed the prize, the Mega Millions said.
+The last jackpot was won at $502 million on October 14, when there were two winning tickets from California and Florida, the Mega Millions said.
 Since then, more than 33 million winning tickets have been sold, including 68 players who took home $1 million or more, lottery added.

+Mega Millions is played in 45 states, along with the District of Columbia and the US Virgin Islands.

 The-CNN-Wire